carbonblack/carbon-black-cloud-sdk-python/docs/live-response.rst

 Live Response
 ==============

-With the Carbon Black Cloud SDK, we can use the Live Response functionality to upload, download, and remove files, retrieve and remove registry entries, dump contents of physical memory, execute and terminate processes.
+You can use Live Response with the Carbon Black Cloud Python SDK to:

+* Upload, download, or remove files
+* Create, retrieve and remove registry entries
+* Dump contents of physical memory
+* Execute, terminate and list processes

-Before any commands can be sent to an endpoint, we must first establish a “session” with a device.
+To send commands to an endpoint, first establish a "session" with a device.

 Establish A Session With A Device
 ---------------------------------
-Using a query of the ``Device`` object, we can choose a device to connect to.
+Connect to a device by querying the ``Device`` object.

 ::